3 ways to make a temporarily remote position sound good to job seekers

 I’ve found these three tactics to be the most effective at getting that message across while also catching the attention of remote-seeking applicants:

 - Be transparent about the future of the role.
-Put remote caveats front and center by adding them to job titles (example, “Software Engineer – Remote with Relocation Post-Covid or Remote with Residence in NY, FL, CA”).
+Put remote caveats front and center by adding them to job titles (example: “Software Engineer—Remote with relocation post-COVID or Remote with Residence in NY, FL, CA”).

 - Work with hiring partners to create special flags for remote-now positions.
 If they are truly hiring partners, these will be challenges they are excited to help you solve.
 For example, InHerSight has introduced a new feature for our employer partners to tell the women in our network that an opportunity is remote without having to fully mark a job as remote in an ATS.
 It’s a small, creative step that goes a long way to getting jobs in front of a diverse set of candidates.